mythmakerseven/groupread/README.md

 *Note: the development version of the site has a public listing of all groups for ease of development - this will be removed in 1.0

+## Developer notes

+This has been my largest project by far, not least because I have challenged myself with new tools and techniques compared to previous projects.
+All my previous database work involved MongoDB, but for Groupread I branched out into Postgres, which led to replacing Mongoose with Sequelize.
+Sequelize is definitely more complex than Mongoose, and its docs are pretty bad.
+Particularly in the early stages of development, I had a lot of issues caused by poor documentation of basic functionality.
+I managed to hack it together with the help of random blog posts and StackOverflow pages, and now it's not too hard to work with.

+On the frontend, I tried out the up-and-coming Bulma CSS framework, which I've found more visually pleasant and performant than Material or Semantic UI.
+This has also been my first significant experience with modals, which are used for the login/register form as well as the book metadata search popup.
+Bulma requires more manual coding to make them work compared to other UI libraries, but I liked the increased customization it provides.

+I also chose not to use create-react-app, if only to learn more about the internal workings of packaging web applications.
+This move had surprisingly few drawbacks - maybe five or six hours of total time configuring and troubleshooting with webpack and eslint.
+In the future I'll probably go with create-react-app again, because there also hasn't been much benefit in dropping it.
+It has been good to learn more about what create-react-app is doing in the background, anyway.

 ## To do

 - ~~automated scheduling of discussion threads~~